OctopusDeploy/docs/docs/deployment-process/projects/index.md

 ## Project Group

-Project groups are a way of organising your projects.
+Project groups are a way of organizing your projects.

 When you create a project group, we recommend using a meaningful name and adding a description.